BIONF/HaMStR/bin/fas/README.md

 ## Additional Scripts
 parserInterPro.py
-This script can parse the .csv output of InterProScan create .xml input files for FAS.
+This script can parse the .csv output of InterProScan and create .xml input files for FAS.
 By default, all member databases of InterPro get their own xml file:

 ```
 python parserInterPro.py -i INPUT.csv -o OUTPUTFOLDER